 Clinicaltrials.gov tells us more than 350,000 trials are active today.
 Some will succeed, and some will head back to the lab for further study.Thanks to researchers and patients in search of discovery’s magic, many of those trials will chart a path to new gold standards of treatment.

-But each of those reasons is balanced against possibilities.
-For Support Volunteer Paul, it was the possibility of more time spent with loved ones.
+Potential cancer clinical trial participants must balance the unknowns against possibility and hope.
+Support Volunteer Paul valued the possibility of more time spent with loved ones.
 His clinical trial lowered his blast score enough to make him a candidate for a life-saving transplant to treat his Acute Myeloid Leukemia and allowed him to attend his 55th college class reunion.
 Support Volunteer Hank began taking experimental treatments when his deep-seated melanoma metastasized.
 That treatment helped him “hold on as along as possible so they could develop something that could work” over the long term.
 Today, he’s actively volunteering to help others.

 We are indebted to the brave women and men who have ventured into the unknown – and created magic.
 Thank you.